Axway/open-banking-docs/content/en/docs/Configuration/amplify-agents.md

 ![Service Account Private key window in Amplify](/Images/agents/service-account-privatekey.PNG)

-The service account client id, name, public, and private key will be used in the `values.yaml` file in the following parameters:
+The service account client id, name, public, and private key are used in the `values.yaml` file in the following parameters:

 ``` shell
 centralAuthClientID: "test-eks-openbanking_882712e1-8465-4d26-8610-c4406c90e2ea"